rwdavies/QUILT/README.md

 Then you can put the CLI Rscripts, e.g. QUILT2.R, in the directoy that is in your $PATH.

+### Option 2
-Additionally, QUILT2 is available on bioconda which can be installed by
+Alternatively, QUILT2 is available on bioconda which can be installed by

 ```
 conda create -c conda-forge -c defaults -c bioconda -n quilt2 'r-quilt>=2.0.2'